 … accept that my performance anxiety is not a problem to fix

-Future Self: “If it is not a problem to fix, what does this idea of Performance Anxiety allow you to notice and shape instead?
+Future Self: “If it is not a problem to fix, what does this idea of performance anxiety allow you to notice and shape in your body?

-My Now Self: “It’s like some shy creatures are willing to emerge from the underbrush, to be in relationship with me, and they move at different paces…”
+Now Self: “It’s like some shy creatures are willing to emerge from the underbrush, to be in relationship with me.
+They move at different paces…”

 Future Self: “Hmm… Let them come… When you’re looking back on past paths of attunement, what do these creatures help you rediscover?”

-My Now Self: “I remember the conditions that helped my anxiety soften…
+Now Self: “I remember the conditions that helped my anxiety soften.

 When I feel genuinely held, my “perform, produce, impress” reflex starts to dissolve.
-Grace can come into the room and we become this thinking environment.
+Grace is free to come into the room, and we become this thinking environment together.

 Will I listen to the belly-knots?